dmeador/SRS-multiconfig/README.md

 # SRS-multiconfig

 ## OBSOLETE -
-With the SR-RadioClient.exe command-line parameter -cfg='xyz.cfg', you can specify different scripts and launch from a windows shortcut.
+With the SR-RadioClient.exe command-line parameter -cfg='xyz.cfg', you can specify different scripts and launch from a windows shortcut without need for this multiconfig wrapper script.

 ## Purpose
 A simple config tool which helps manage multiple configs for SimpleRadioStandalone (SRS).